What you need to know about Assured Shorthold Tenancy Agreements

 Introduction to Assured Shorthold Tenancy Agreements

-Assured Shorthold Tenancy agreements are normally arranged for a six month period, but can be agreed for a longer period, e.g. twelve months.
+An Assured Shorthold Tenancy (AST) is the most common type of tenancy agreement used in the UK and usually lasts for a minimum period of six months.
+The agreement can be agreed for a longer period, e.g. twelve months.
 This type of tenancy allows the tenant to remain in the property for the first six months, or initial fixed period.

 In an Assured Shorthold tenancy, the landlord has the right to guaranteed possession after the initial six month period in accordance with the Housing Act 1988.

 The Housing Act 1988 defines several main criteria for an Assured Shorthold Tenancy to be set up:

 * The property must be let as separate accommodation